Arizard/deathrun/manual.md

 This means I'm taking suggestions for what should be standard in Deathrun (i.e. Button Claiming).
 In fact, I'm begging for suggestions here.
 I hope to make this *the Deathrun gamemode* one day.

 Also, if you see any horriffic, eye-meltingly bad code anywhere in this repository, feel free to spam my steam or github messages about it and I will try and fix it as soon as possible.

-###Planned Features:
-* Death Avoidance Penalty - Force players to spectator for 3 rounds when they attempt to death-avoid.
-* Pointshop 2 support (pointshop 1 support already implemented)
-* ReDie - Allow players to spawn as ghosts so that they can practice the map instead of being forced to spectate.
-* Evolve support for scoreboard (kick, ban, slay, gag)
-* MORE HOOKS

-###Separate stuff
-* RTD
-* Leveling/XP (hooks into starts/ends)

 ##Currently Implemented Features